FedRAMP/docs/docs/persistent-validation-and-assessment.md

 ### FRR-PVA-04 Track Significant Changes

 !!! quote ""
-    Providers MUST track _significant changes_ that impact their Key Security Indicator goals and _validation_ processes while following the requirements and recommendations in the FedRAMP Significant Change Notification Standard; if such _significant changes_ are not properly tracked and supplied to _all necessary assessors_ then a full _Initial FedRAMP Assessment_ may be required in place of the expected _Persistent FedRAMP Assessment_.
+    Providers MUST track _significant changes_ that impact their Key Security Indicator goals and _validation_ processes while following the requirements and recommendations in the FedRAMP Significant Change Notification process; if such _significant changes_ are not properly tracked and supplied to _all necessary assessors_ then a full _Initial FedRAMP Assessment_ may be required in place of the expected _Persistent FedRAMP Assessment_.

     **Applies to:** Low, Moderate, High